 Military investigations can be a confusing and complicated process.
 It is important to seek legal advice for anything that might lead to disciplinary action as early as possible – even if we’re just talking about an investigation at this stage.
 You don’t want to make any mistakes that could cost you a promotion or the ability to reenlist.
 The best thing you can do is get expert legal advice before talking to anyone involved in the investigation.
 When you have a legal issue, it’s important to get the right advice.
 Your lawyer should be someone who is knowledgeable and experienced in your specific area of law.
 The Wilkie Law Firm will provide all the resources and guidance you need to make the best decision for your situation.
-To schedule your free initial consultation, call 910-333-9626 today.
+To schedule your initial consultation, call 910-333-9626 today.

 What Is a General Officer Memorandum of Reprimand?

 A GOMOR, or General Officer Memorandum of Reprimand, is basically what it sounds like.
 It is a letter that an army general officer sends to a soldier for bad conduct.
 This misconduct includes an extremely wide range of offenses, including DUIs and even sexual assault.
 The general sends the letter to an enlisted member or a commissioned officer within the chain of their command.

 Is a GOMOR Issued for Civilian or Criminal Charges and Convictions?